ndierckx/NOVOPlasty/README.md

 For heteroplasmy detection, you have to use the same sequence as reference AND as seed!
 This sequence should always be from the assembled genome in the previous step.
 If there are no repetitive regions, you can use the complete sequence, otherwise you should remove these regions.

+#### 3. Minimum minor allele frequency

+Only potential mutations above this frequency will be detected (Value for the "Heteroplasmy" option in the config file) Heteroplasmy detection will be activated by giving a value for this option in the config file.

+A value of 0.01 will detect heteroplasmy above 1%, a value of 0.2 will detect heteropalsmy above 20%.
+If you want to detect low frequencies around 1%, you should not go lower than 0.007.
+And only go thos low when you have very high coverage (>1000X).
+The higher the coverage the more accurate!

 &nbsp;
 ## Interpretation and post-processing